 All of our NEOs are eligible for annual performance-based cash incentive bonuses, which are designed to reward for achievement of certain annual corporate goals that the Company believes will ultimately drive stockholder value.
 Each performance-based cash incentive bonus opportunity is expressed as a target percentage of annual base salary.
-Mr. Newell's target performance-based cash bonus was 60% of his annual base salary, Dr. Hallam's target was 50% of his annual base salary and Ms. Chung's target was 40% of her annual base salary.
+Mr. Newell's target performance-based cash bonus was 60% of his annual base salary and Ms. Chung's target was 40% of her annual base salary.
 The incentive targets as a % of salary for all of our Named Executive Officers remained the same in 2022 as in 2021.